Hughes Fire Attorneys

 Human-Related Factors

 Federal data shows that about 85% of wildfires ignite due to human-related activities.
 When thinking of these human factors, people might only consider the intentional act of arson.
-However, a wildfire can also start from an accident.
+However, a wildfire can also start by accident.
 Whether through carelessness, negligence, or intentional acts, human-related fires result in billions of dollars in property damage and loss of life.

-• Vehicle Crashes And Engine Sparks — Vehicles can unintentionally ignite fires in several ways, including overheated engines, catalytic converters, and tire blowouts.
+- Vehicle Crashes and Engine Sparks — Vehicles can unintentionally ignite fires in several ways, including overheated engines, catalytic converters, and tire blowouts.
 One of the most devastating examples is the Carr Fire, which was ignited in 2018 when sparks from a trailer’s faulty wheel rim ignited dry grass.
 The fire burned 229,651 acres, destroyed more than 1,600 structures, and led to 8 fatalities.
 To minimize fire risks, vehicle owners should conduct regular maintenance checks and avoid driving or parking on dry grass.

 Natural Causes